TodePond/TodePondDotCom/wikiblogarden/my-name/self/readme.md

 carve your own path\
 go your own way\
 you can't be anybody else\
-you can't be anyone but
+you can't be anyone but—

 pick your own fight\
 reach your own goal\
 you can't be anybody else\
-you can't be anyone but
+you can't be anyone but—

 do your own task\
 tell your own tale\